uwhackweek/hackweeks-as-a-service/_sources/services.md

 **Combined Roles**
 ^^^^^^^^^^^^^^^

-These roles can be filled by people on the client team and/or by our group.
+These roles can be filled by people the community team and/or by our group.

 ---
 :card: + my-2
 :header: + bg-client

-**Client Roles**
+**Community Roles**
 ^^^^^^^^^^^^^^^

-These are roles typically filled by our clients and represent the minimum levels of engagement needed for success.
+These are roles typically filled by our community partners.

 ````